Fluoride toxicity: Organofluorine compounds

 Twenty percent of modern pharmaceuticals contain fluorine.
-These organofluorine compounds are not sources of fluoride poisoning.
-The carbon–fluorine bond is too strong to release fluoride.
+These organofluorine compounds are not sources of fluoride poisoning, as the carbon–fluorine bond is too strong to release fluoride.

 Fluoride in toothpaste

 Children may experience gastrointestinal distress upon ingesting excessive amounts of flavored toothpaste.
-Between 1990 and 1994, over 628 people, mostly children, were treated after ingesting too much fluoride-containing toothpaste.
+Between 1990 and 1994, over 628 people, mostly children were treated after ingesting too much fluoride-containing toothpaste.
 "While the outcomes were generally not serious," gastrointestinal symptoms appear to be the most common problem reported.
-However given the low concentration of fluoride present in dental products, this is potentially due to consumption of other major components.
+However given the low concentration of fluoride in dental products, this is potentially due to the consumption of other major components.

 Fluoride in drinking water

 Around one-third of the world's population drinks water from groundwater resources.
 Of this, about 10 percent, approximately 300 million people, obtains water from groundwater resources that are heavily contaminated with arsenic or fluoride.
 These trace elements derive mainly from leaching of minerals.
-Maps are available of locations of potential problematic wells via the Groundwater Assessment Platform (GAP).
+Maps are available for locations of potential problematic wells via the Groundwater Assessment Platform (GAP).